Physicist reveals science secrets of 'Star Wars' in new book

 Georgetown professor explores the science behind the Jedi Force, lightsabers and the Death Star.

-With less than two months to go, those fans still have plenty of time to read an intriguing new book by Georgetown University science professor Patrick Johnson.
-Called "The Physics of Star Wars: The Science Behind a Galaxy Far, Far Away," it was published this week by Adams Media, a division of Simon & Schuster.
+But before heading to the multiplex, fans should spend time reading an intriguing new book by Georgetown University science professor Patrick Johnson.
+Called "The Physics of Star Wars: The Science Behind a Galaxy Far, Far Away," it was published by Adams Media, a division of Simon & Schuster.

 In it, Johnson takes everything you know and love about the "Star Wars" universe and explores it through a scientific lens.
 Take, for example, lightsabers.
 Could you actually create your own lightsaber?
 It's a topic discussed at length in the book, and also in this short video: